SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 Proper security measures are essential in handling JWTs to prevent unauthorized access and breaches:

 * **Sensitive Information**: Avoid storing sensitive data in JWT payloads as they are not encrypted and can be exposed to unauthorized parties
-* **Secure Storage**: Prefer HttpOnly cookies over local storage for JWTs to mitigate the risk of Cross-Site Scripting (XSS) attacks.
-HttpOnly cookies enhance security by restricting access to tokens via JavaScript
+* **Secure Storage**: Prefer HttpOnly cookies over local storage for JWTs to mitigate the risk of Cross-Site Scripting (XSS) attacks; HttpOnly cookies enhance security by restricting access to tokens via JavaScript
-* **Token Expiry**: Implement short-lived JWTs to reduce the risk window in case of token compromise.
-Short expiration times necessitate more frequent token renewal, enhancing security
+* **Token Expiry**: Implement short-lived JWTs to reduce the risk window in case of token compromise - Short expiration times necessitate more frequent token renewal, enhancing security
 * **Transmission Security**: Use HTTPS to ensure encrypted communication between client and server, protecting token data during transit
-* **Validation and Revocation**: Validate JWTs on each request to verify their integrity and authenticity.
-Consider token revocation mechanisms for additional security, such as maintaining a list of invalidated tokens
+* **Validation and Revocation**: Validate JWTs on each request to verify their integrity and authenticity also consider token revocation mechanisms for additional security, such as maintaining a list of invalidated tokens

 Adopting these practices helps maintain the integrity of JWT-based authentication and protects against potential security threats.